shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-best-practices-for-sellers.md

   the same level of visibility into their deal usage as you would with a buyer.
 For example, A targeted icon (green check mark) will display in Monetize near deals that a platform buyer is targeting.
-Xandr doesn't have insight into deal campaigns set up behind a DSP, so the targeted icon will not be available for off-platform buyers.
+Microsoft Advertising doesn't have insight into deal campaigns set up behind a DSP, so the targeted icon will not be available for off-platform buyers.
 Additionally, off-platform buyers will not be notified when you create a deal for them.
 You will need to